KishorMesh/Generic-Batch-Processor/README.md

 ### Questions about Samples?

-Please '[create a Github issue]' (https://github.com/ERS-HCL/Generic-Batch-Processor/issues) for any questions you might have.
+Please [Create a Github issue](https://github.com/ERS-HCL/Generic-Batch-Processor/issues) for any questions you might have.

 ### Code License
 MIT